 - 1. To begin troubleshooting, perform the following steps: - a.
-Remove all diskettes and CDs from the drives. - b.
+Remove any media from the drives.

+- b.
 Turn off the computer and wait a few seconds. - c.
 Turn on any attached devices; then, turn on the computer. - d.
 Wait the normal amount of time for the first window of your application or the operating system to be displayed.